Woeler/esosets-wordpress/README.md

 ```[esoset id="1" tooltip="true"]```

+You can find all the set ids [here](https://eso-sets.com/sets/byid).

 ## Skills
 In order to use this plugin you must use shortcodes in your Wordpress posts and pages.
 You need the set id of a specific skill.
 Lets say you want to include the Dragonknight Standard skill, which has id 8.
 You would use the following shortcode.